karhunenloeve/TopoHom/README.md

 # Simplicial Homology Theory
-This paper examines the fundamental ideas of simplicial structures that lead to simplicial homology theory and introduces singular homology to demonstrate the equivalence of homology groups of homomorphic topological spaces.
-It concludes with a proof of the equivalence of simplicial and singular homology groups.
+This paper explores the foundational concepts of simplicial structures that form the basis of simplicial homology theory.
+It also introduces singular homology as a means to establish the equivalence of homology groups for homeomorphic topological spaces.
+The paper concludes by providing a proof of the equivalence between simplicial and singular homology groups.

 # Contents
 1. Simplicial Complexes